DeepLearningForPrecisionHealthLab/scMEDAL_for_scRNAseq/docs/ExperimentsReproducibility.md

 You have two options:

 ## A. **Reproduce analyses from provided model outputs**
-   Download our latent spaces and the 300-cell sample matrix, place them in the specified folders (see below), and run the analysis notebooks to regenerate paper figures.
+   Download our latent spaces and the multibatch projection of 300-cell sample matrix, place them in the specified folders (see below), and run the analysis notebooks to regenerate paper figures.

       1. Place the AML latent space under:

           /outputs/AML/latent_space/log_transformed_2916hvggenes

-      2. Place the 300-cell sample matrix used for Genomaps under:
+      2. Place the multibatch projection of 300-cell sample matrix used for Genomaps under:

           outputs/AML/compare_models/log_transformed_2916hvggenes/AML_default/genomap/CMmultibatch_300_cells_per_batch_19batches_Mono_Mono-like_with_2fe_input